-Information and resources that can help your school support students from a refugee background.
+See information and resources that can help your school to support students from a refugee background.

-Quota refugees spend about 6 weeks at the Centre for Refugee Education at the Refugee Resettlement Centre at Mangere.
+Quota refugees spend about five weeks at the Centre for Refugee Education at the Refugee Resettlement Centre in Mangere.

 Refugees can also apply to sponsor family members to join them in New Zealand under the family reunification programme.
-The family members don't go through the Refugee Resettlement Centre.
+The family members do not go through the Refugee Resettlement Centre.

 There are also asylum seekers whose claim for refugee status is determined by Immigration New Zealand.

 Find out where some of New Zealand’s recent refugee groups have come from.

 English language learners from a refugee background qualify for ESOL funding in the same way as other English language learners.
 Refugees receive more intensive funding support for the first two years at school here, followed by three years of standard funding.